Pediatric Cancer Treatment Services We Offer

 The challenge of childhood cancer has been transformed into one of the more exciting medical success stories of the last several decades.
 As a result of the combined efforts of many children’s cancer centers across North America and Europe, dramatic improvements have been made in patient survival, with nearly 80% of children cured of their malignancies.
 These results serve to emphasize how crucial it has become for patients to be treated in a center participating in this network.

-The Cancer Center for Kids is a firm believer in cooperative study partnerships, and from its inception, it has been a member of the International Cancer Institute's Children's Oncology Group.
+The Cancer Center for Kids is a firm believer in cooperative study partnerships, and from its inception, it has been a member of the National Cancer Institute's Children's Oncology Group (COG).
 Each of our patients receives the latest treatment regimens, and most participate in national protocols that serve to further the science and treatment of childhood malignancies.
 All types of pediatric cancers are treated at the Center, including:

 - Acute and Chronic Leukemia